Help us purchase more magazines for preservation!

 Straightening Pages

 The first thing to do is to make sure the page is straight.
 For ads it is not as crucial, but for content pages, the straighter they are, the better they look.
-With the HP I use, depending on the magazine, most pages need to be adjusted by +/- 0.2-0.3 degrees, even when they are lined up perfectly to the top of the scanner.
+Depending on the magazine, most pages need to be adjusted by +/- 0.2-0.3 degrees, even when they are lined up perfectly to the top of the scanner.
 Some pages require more or less.
 After a while you will be able to tell how much rotating the page needs.

 As we can see, the page is crooked.
 To straighten it, go to the menu bar at the top and select Image > Rotate Canvas > Arbitrary.
 This one seems to be off more than normal, so I am going to guess that it needs to be rotated 0.5 degrees clockwise.